-So the round this week was made up off Jadek from Miro, Chang (since none of others came through the selection this week) and a university student who had been brought in by Ätz in the morning and whom he had invited after chattering about their poker skills.
+So, the round this week was made up off Jadek from Miro, Chang (since none of the others came through the selection this week) and a university student who had been brought in by Ätz in the morning and whom he had invited after chattering about their poker skills.

-Jadek was on the other hand was a permanent member; an Armenian who liked telling stories.
-He just didn’t have many in stock.
+Jadek was, on the other hand, a permanent member; an Armenian who liked telling stories.
+He just didn’t have any in stock.
 Recurring more than often, he told the one from his youth in Armenia where he shot with his father’s pistol at bottles on a fence and proceeded to pop all of them with one shot each.
 The number of bottles changed from week to week, from the beginning of twelve up to 30.
 30 bullets for 30 bottles.
 Yeah, it all depended on how drunk he was.
 Jadek laughed a lot, but he drank even more.

 Miro brought the vodka in drinking glasses, that were only meant for vodka.
 One by one, they turned them around. Ätz and I took it easier.
 We smoked while nipping on the booze.
 Chang, didn’t drink.
 He reaped short-lived mockery and ridicule in our well-knowing circle; there he could repeat it as often as he wanted, he still got asked and the criticism did not become quieter.
 We rarely invited the Chinese.
 Not because his drinking habits seemed too different from ours.
 He was just too good of a poker player.
 The evening never got by without comment from Ätz on his playing arts.